vatesfr/terraform-provider-xenorchestra/docs/data-sources/host.md

 using the data source.

 ## Attributes Reference
-* id - Id of the host.
+* id - The id of the host.
+* name_label - Name label of the host.
+* pool_id - Id of the pool that the host belongs to.
+* tags - The tags applied to the host.
+* cpus - Host cpu information.
+    * cores - The number of cores.
+    * sockets - The number of sockets.